fehawen/dotfiles/README.md

 ## To Do

 - [x] Add script to install all necessary packages for Arch with `pacman`
-    - [ ] Add a single setup script, with e.g. `curl`, to partially automate installation/setup to avoid having to clone dotfile repo
 - [ ] Add script to install all necessary packages for macOS with `brew`
+- [ ] Add a single setup script and `curl` to avoid having to clone dotfiles manually etc

 ## About